VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 In a Twilio IP Messaging application, a Channel is where all the action happens.
 Whether it's between two users or two hundred, a Channel is where Messages are sent, received, and archived for later viewing by offline clients.

 Let's dive into a few of the key techniques you'll need to employ while working with Channels and Messages in your application.
-Let's also apply end-to-end encryption using Virgil Security's infrastructure.
+Let's also apply end-to-end encryption using Virgil Security's security infrastructure.

 * [Virgil Security infrastructure changes](#user-content-virgil-security-infrastructure-changes)
   * [Register a Virgil developer's account](#user-content-register-virgil-developers-account)